nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 <h3>Set Apache to run as the Vagrant user</h3>
 Because this is a development-only environment we can use a little hack I stumbled upon on Jeremy Kendall’s blog (http://jeremykendall.net/2013/08/09/vagrant-synced-folders-permissions/).
-All we need to do is change the apache user and group to use Vagrant’s user and group.
-This way apache can write to cache and log directories with no problem!
+All we need to do is change the Apache user and group to use Vagrant’s user and group.
+This way Apache can write to cache and log directories with no problem!
 ``` puppet
 exec { "ApacheUserChange" :
   command => "/bin/sed -i 's/APACHE_RUN_USER=www-data/APACHE_RUN_USER=vagrant/' /etc/apache2/envvars",